-The horn is mounted on the steering console or on the navigation arch (if fitted).
+The horn is mounted on the waterski towing arch or on the steering console.

 The horn is switched on/off by means of a switch located on the steering console.
 To use the horn press and hold the switch.
 Release the switch to turn the horn off.

-Fig. 24.
+Fig. 22.
 Electrical horn.

-Before making a trip, check the horn is functioning by briefly switching it on/off.
+Before making a trip, check the horn is functioning by briefly switching it on and off.